DaryaShyroka/russian-to-english-stt/final_report.md

 2000 	0.147200 	0.427765 	0.504713 	148.163300 	6.209000
 2100 	0.135800 	0.427152 	0.502555 	149.922600 	6.136000
 2200 	0.133300 	0.411125 	0.496309 	169.383000 	5.431000

+### *Future Work:*

+In order to improve our model, we would first of all need to improve the WER score.
+In order to do this, we would need to train the model on all of the data available.
+Thus, the first thing we would do is figure out how to get more disk space on Google Colab (or get access to a supercomputer), parallelize the data and model to run on multiple TPU cores, or save checkpoints of a pretrained model, and then train the pretrained model on more data (train in batches).

+Additionally, to make sure that we get a sensible output from a Machine Translation model, we could improve the output of the ASR model by adding a language model, so that the ASR model knows what a valid word in Russian is, and what is not.
+Currently, it is just guessing the sounds, and while it would likely perform well after more training (and guess words correctly), sometimes it gets the sounds correct but words wrong.
+With a language model, it would have different probabilities for outputs, and output that is a word would get a higher probability, so the model would output a real word.
+This would do better in a Machine Translation model, as those are trained to translate words, not sounds.

+Another thing that could help correct the output of the model, in the case of a letter in a word being misrecognized (happens to vowels often), would be to first apply a russian grammatical error correction model to the output before passing it to the machine translation model.
+An example could be https://github.com/grammatical/magec-wnut2019/tree/master/models.
+This way, any evident typos are likely to be corrected, and the machine translation model will have to deal with much less OOV words.

 ### *Conclusion:*